Naar de inhoud van de pagina

 The Höfner company has a rich tradition and was founded by Karl Höfner in Schönbach at the end of the 19th century.
 Initially, the range of products consisted mostly of string instruments, but guitars were added to the range around 1930.
 Following the Second World War, the company was forced to relocate to Möhrendorf in Bavaria.
 Thanks to new musical trends, the company flourished again in the 1950s.
 It was then that they started producing not only guitars, but also basses.
 Legendary models were created during this period, such as the President, the Committee and the 500/1 Shortscale bass, which went on to write musical history with the Beatles shortly afterwards.
 The subsequent boom in beat music made Höfner incredibly popular and earned them a reputation that continues to this day.
 To this day, Höfner remains one of the best-known and largest manufacturers of string instruments, including archtop and semi-acoustic guitars, and a wide range of basses.

-Authenticity is a valuable asset in music, and this is particularly true for the sound and look of an instrument.
-The shorter scale length of the Höfner 500/1 combined with its regular string gauge means that the sound retains all of the low end but loses a little of its definition and sustain, which suits the Pop and Rock music of the '60s, as well as '60s Soul and Blues, in fact anything that carries "vintage" tag - styles in which a transparent, well-defined sound would be too ostentatious and wouldn't fit the mix.
-Thanks to the flatwound strings with which it ships straight from the factory, the instrument comes extremely close to its illustrious predecessors from the '50s to the '70s.
+In a way, music is all about authenticity, and this is particularly true of the sound and look of an instrument.
+The shorter scale length of the Höfner 500/1, combined with its regular string gauge, means that the sound retains all of the low end but loses a little of its definition and sustain – although this '62 Mersey edition's more flexible pickups provide a great deal of bright mid-range punch.
+All this makes it perfectly suited to the Pop and Rock music of the '60s, as well as '60s Soul and Blues; in fact, anything that might be called vintage, any styles in which a transparent, well-defined sound would be too ostentatious and wouldn't fit with the mix.
+Thanks too to its factory-fitted flatwound strings, the sound of the Mersey bass comes extremely close to its illustrious predecessors from the early days of modern music.

 17 Klantenbeoordelingen